digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/data-sources/smtp.md

 title: SMTP
 ---

-The SMTP datasource facilitates the connection between ToolJet applications and email servers, enabling the apps to send emails.
+The SMTP datasource facilitates the connection between JumpStart applications and email servers, enabling the apps to send emails.

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the SMTP data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview/)** page from the ToolJet dashboard and choose SMTP as the data source.
+To establish a connection with the SMTP data source, you can either click on the **+ Add new Data source** button located on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview/)** page from the JumpStart dashboard and choose SMTP as the data source.

-ToolJet requires the following to connect to SMTP server:
+JumpStart requires the following to connect to SMTP server:

 - **Host**
 - **Port**